Today, I’ll go through 5 Awesome Resistive Band Exercises you can do anywhere.

 Squat into a Press (front view)

-Below is the side view of the squatting down and pressing up.
+Below is the side view of the squat and press up.

 Squat into a Press (side view)